-Nicholas Pairolero is an Economist with the Office of the Chief Economist at the United States Patent and Trademark Office.
-His current projects focus on developing empirical models of patent quality, identifying the economic implications of Supreme Court cases shaping patent law, and encouraging data driven USPTO policy and program analysis.
-Prior to joining the USPTO, Nick was an Associate Instructor and graduate student at Indiana University where he taught Microeconomics and did research in Network Theory and Industrial Organization.
-Nick holds a B.B.A. in Economics and Mathematics from the University of Wisconsin Eau Claire, an M.A. in Economics from Indiana University Bloomington and successfully defended his Ph.D. in Economics from Indiana University Bloomington in the fall of 2016.
+Nicholas A. Pairolero is an Economist at the United States Patent and Trademark Office.
+His research interests include the economics of innovation, intellectual property and applied microeconomics.
+Nick holds a B.B.A. in Economics and Mathematics from the University of Wisconsin Eau Claire, an M.A. in Economics from Indiana University Bloomington and a Ph.D. in Economics from Indiana University Bloomington.

 Shorter Patent Pendency Without Sacrificing Quality: The Use of Examiner’s Amendments at the USPTO (C. deGrazia and M. Teodorescu), Academy of Management Proceedings, vol 2019, no 1, August 2019.
 Available at https://journals.aom.org/doi/pdf/10.5465/AMBPP.2019.58

 Embracing Invention Similarity for the Measurement of Vertically Overlapping Claims (with C. deGrazia and J. Frumkin), Economics of Innovation and New Technology, 2019.
 Available at https://www.tandfonline.com/doi/full/10.1080/10438599.2019.1593035